Aromatic & Antibacterial: 6 Best Essential Oils for Killing Germs (Updated April 2020)

 2. Tea Tree Essential Oil

-The leaves of the tea tree aren’t just for tea, however.
-Many Aboriginal Australian communities have long been using the leaves to treat burns, cuts, skin conditions, and infections.
+Many Aboriginal Australian communities have long been using tea treeleaves to treat burns, cuts, skin conditions, and infections.
 However, it wasn’t until the 1920s that the medicinal effects of tea tree were studied in earnest.
 During that time, tea tree oil rose to prominence as an effective antiseptic, even becoming the preferable alternative to carbolic acid.

 The oil can also effectively help get rid of certain types of fungus, notably Candida albicans, which can cause yeast infections.
 It can also be effective against the Pityrosporum ovale fungus, which causes dandruff.
-Thus, if you’ve been struggling with dandruff and can’t find the right shampoo for it, tea tree oil may be what you’re looking for.
+Thus, if you’ve been struggling with dandruff and can’t find the right shampoo for it, tea tree oil may be the best antifungal essential oil you’re looking for.

 Other than bacteria and fungus, tea tree oil can also help get rid of the herpes simplex virus, which causes cold sores, as well as viruses that cause the common cold and the flu.

 You can enjoy the benefits of tea tree oil through aromatherapy, and you can also apply it topically in small amounts.
-However, you should avoid ingesting the oil.
+It's best to mix the oil with a carrier oil if you plan on applying it topically; this method is safer and more effective.
+It's also important to remember that you should avoid ingesting the oil.

 Learn more about tea tree essential oil benefits.

 Citronella essential oil may be best known for its fresh and distinct scent.
 However, it also has the ability to repel disease-carrying insects, as well as the ability to get rid of certain harmful microbes.